-All WV WORKS recipients are to be scheduled for TABE unless one of the exception exists under 2,a below.
+All Work-Eligible Individuals are to be scheduled for TABE unless one of the exception exists under 2,a below.

 Based on the elements measured by each test, as found below, the Worker determines which test is more appropriate.

 TABE measures reading, math and language skills through real-life and academic questions.
 Scores are given in grade level equivalents.